Attacks

 More on the vicious cycle of ransomware here.

-Third, a large attack surface.
-Any small school or college has at least 1000 assets between administrators, teachers, and students.
+Any small school or college has at least 1000 devices between staff, students, and miscellaneous IoT devices.
 Larger colleges can have up to 100,000 assets to protect and monitor.
 This is an attack surface as large as a major corporation but with the budget of a small or medium-sized business.
-To add to this, there are many bring-your-own devices entering and exiting colleges’ network perimeters.
 Unfortunately, cybercriminals know this and they thrive in scenarios where protection is low, the attack surface is large, and the pressure to stay operational is very high.

 Where Do We Go From Here?